zetan503/frid/README.md

   - Good accuracy for TV show dialogue
 - Default confidence threshold is 60%
 - Original filenames are preserved if no confident match is found
+- Transcripts are saved for verification and debugging

 ## License